 Today’s enterprise-grade biometrics provide a highly reliable, independent authentication factor.
 For example face and voice biometrics are particularly well suited to deployment in mobile applications and conversational interfaces (like chatbots).
 Whether your business is looking to increase security, improve the user experience, comply with regulations or all of the above, there is a strong business case for deploying biometrics.

-5 Reasons Enterprise-Grade Biometrics Should Be Part of Your Multi-factor Authentication Strategy
+5 Reasons to Make Biometrics Part of Your Multi-factor Authentication Strategy

 Many approaches to MFA add time and effort to login, making an already process even more frustrating.
 Face recognition with passive liveness detection offers accuracy that is near perfect and virtually no friction.
 Users simply take a quick selfie and often even this happens automatically and so fast that it’s imperceptible.
 Likewise, voice biometrics enable hands-free, low-effort authentication that is easily combined with voice to further enhance security or simply offer users a choice based on their environment.

 Enterprise-grade biometrics, unlike the biometrics that are native to the mobile device, are completely independent of the phone.
 As such, the user’s mobile device can still be used as a “possession” factor.
 As a result, this form of multi-factor authentication using biometrics offers a highly secure, passwordless user experience.

 Biometric authentication offers stronger security than factors such as knowledge authentication, which is highly vulnerable to social engineering.
 According to PCMag, Google has seen a 350 percent increase in phishing websites during COVID-19.
 Beyond phishing attacks that trick people into divulging passwords and account information, hackers are also skilled at using personal details found online or on the Dark Web to reset passwords, hack them, or trick contact center agents into resetting them.
 For example, the information used to answer “secret questions” like your place of birth or last known address really isn’t so secret.
 And clever hackers are now taking advantage of those fun social media “quizzes” and chain posts to get another level of information.
 Keep that in mind next time you divulge the name of your childhood best friend or high school mascot!